 Julie Chernov Hwang is an associate professor of political science and international relations at Goucher College.
-She is the author of Why Terrorists Quit: The Disengagement of Indonesian Jihadists (Cornell University Press, 2018); Peaceful Islamist Mobilization in the Muslim World: What Went Right, (Palgrave Press, 2009); and the co-editor of Islamist Parties and Political Normalization in the Muslim World (University of Pennsylvania Press, 2014).
-Her articles have been published in Political Psychology, Terrorism and Political Violence, Asian Survey, Asian Security, Contemporary Southeast Asia, Asia-Pacific Issues, Southeast Asia Research, Nationalism and Ethnic Politics, The Washington Post, CTC Sentinel, and Lawfare.
-Her new book project, Becoming Jihadis: Radicalization and Commitment in Southeast Asia, forthcoming from Oxford University Press in 2023 explores the social and emotional reasons why Indonesian and Filipino Muslims join, commit to and take on high risk roles in Islamist extremist groups.
+She is the author of Becoming Jihadis: Radicalization and Commitment in Southeast Asia (Oxford University Press, 2023); Why Terrorists Quit: The Disengagement of Indonesian Jihadists (Cornell University Press, 2018); Peaceful Islamist Mobilization in the Muslim World: What Went Right, (Palgrave Press, 2009); and the co-editor of Islamist Parties and Political Normalization in the Muslim World (University of Pennsylvania Press, 2014).
+Her articles have been published in Political Psychology, Studies in Conflict and Terrorism, Terrorism and Political Violence, Asian Survey, Asian Security, Contemporary Southeast Asia, Asia-Pacific Issues, Southeast Asia Research, Nationalism and Ethnic Politics, Foreign Policy, The Washington Post, CTC Sentinel, and Lawfare.
+Her current research explores how terrorist cells are constructed; how training camps facilitate the building of inter-extremist group social networks; and how we can best measure progress in deradicalization.

 The Summit was more than empty words – it made clear that a solution-driven approach is the only way to fight hate.
 That’s why the working group activities, which are results driven are going to be critical in defeating violent extremism.
 The Summit brought together the best minds in government, private sector, academia, and civil society.
 Being surrounded by these experts sparked new ideas – some of which I’ve already implemented or have written about.